Table of Contents:

 How to Write the Company and Financing Chapter

-The company and finance section of your business plan is important, because introducing the management team is critical for both start-ups and established companies alike.
+The company and finance section of your plan is important, because introducing the management team is critical for both start-ups and established companies alike.
 Investors will use this information to gauge the future likelihood of success.

 Company and Financing Sections